-Here’s the simplest method I know of for flashing a TM-AC1900 to a RT-AC68U or RT-AC68P⁽ⁿᵉʷ⁾.
-This guide is tested and working for many people and has been featured in LifeHacker.
-As this is a free resource please write questions in the comments below – do not call my business or use contact form.
+Here’s the simplest method I know of for flashing a TM-AC1900 to a RT-AC68U or RT-AC68P.
+As this is a free resource please write questions in the comments below – do not call or email my business or use contact form regarding this subject.

 How to flash AC1900 to AC68U: